Updated: June 17, 2026

 You can also base your solutions on a single-tenant or a mixed-tenant architecture that allows for more dedicated resources deployed for each customer.
 Overall, the tenancy model makes no difference for the functionality of an application, but it impacts other aspects, such as the number of concurrent customers and operational complexity.

-You can also use a mix of these models to cover the diversity of customer needs.
+Mixing these models to cover the diversity of customer needs is on the list too.
 For example, the basic tier of the solution can run on a multi-tenant architecture, while customers with higher performance needs can be billed for a dedicated service tier based on a single-tenant delivery model.

 Choosing tech stack

-The tech stack for SaaS solutions usually includes client-side technologies, server-side technologies, and cloud services.
+The tech stack for SaaS solutions development usually includes client-side technologies, server-side technologies, and cloud services.
 The right combination of tech will secure your product well into the future and enable it to evolve and scale with fewer costs.
 When choosing your IT stack, our team takes into account your existing IT suite, the complexity of your software, and maintenance requirements.
+For AI-enabled products, the stack should include LLM platforms, agent orchestration frameworks, vector databases, and observability tooling for monitoring agent behavior and token consumption.

 Developing an MMP